duleorlovic/blog/_posts/2016-08-16-api-design.markdown

 * default sort is alphabetical for path and methods (delete, get, path...).
 You can provide a function for `apisSorter` `operationsSorter` but too complicated.
-Order in server response if not supported.
+Order in server response is not supported.

 # Apipie rails